Dear Central College Families,

-Central College has partnered with a new online textbook vendor; students can save up to 60% off of list price and free shipping is offered with most orders.
+Central College recently partnered with an online textbook vendor, allowing students to save up to 60% off list price.
+Free shipping is offered with most orders.
 New, used, e-book and rental options are available.
-Visit central.textbookx.com if you would like to assist your student with ordering or purchasing books for the fall semester.
+Visit Central.textbookx.com if you would like to assist your student with ordering books for the fall semester.

 Residence Life Update